 usa.gov/survivor-benefits →Community, resources, and peer support specifically for widowed individuals navigating life after loss.

 modernwidowsclub.com →Find grief support groups near you.
-Over 15,000 groups worldwide.
+Meets weekly at thousands of locations worldwide.

 griefshare.org →Federal screening tool to find all government benefit programs you may qualify for.